urani-trade/solana-dev-onboarding-rs/chapters/02_dev_env.md

 <br>

-* You can run a full blockchain cluster on your machine with:
+* You can run a full blockchain cluster on your machine and configure solana-cli to use it with these commands:

 ```